 Your team will present your solution to the Appraisal Team.
 During and immediately after the Presentation, the Appraisers will score each required element.
 After your Presentation, members of the Appraisal Team will spend a few minutes with you and your team members to learn as much as they can about your solution.
-The Appraisers then fill out their score sheets and get ready for the next team.
+The Appraisers will then fill out their score sheets and get ready for the next team.

-2. The Scores are compiled.
+2. The scores are compiled.

-All of the score sheets are then given to the On-Site Scorer or the Appraisal Team Organizer at your Presentation Site.
+All score sheets are given to the On-Site Scorer or the Appraisal Team Organizer at your Presentation Site.
 The On-Site Scorer compiles them and enters them into the scoring computer.
-At some tournaments, the Appraisal Team Organizer compiles the score sheets and then they are sent directly to the Score Room, where they are added and averaged.
+At some tournaments, the Appraisal Team Organizer compiles the score sheets and then sends them directly to the Score Room, where they are added and averaged.